 Recently I've found several of my clients doing their employees jobs while neglecting their duties as an owner.
 The most typical reason I hear is, it's easier to do it myself, or I really needed it … [Read more...] about Accomplishing The Uncomfortable

 Accountability in the workplace is a topic everyone seems to care about, but surprisingly few people understand.
 Many people feel like it refers to some type of “score keeping” … [Read more...] about Creating Accountability in the Workplace

 Business Continuity is a highly relevant concept for any business.
 For an SMB/SME, it is even more critical as the SMB/SME typically has less duplication and redundancy than a Fortune 500 … [Read more...] about Business Continuity For Small Business Owners

 Net Cash Flow for an SMB/E is a critical component of a correct cash flow analysis.
-To make a correct Net Cash Flow for an SMB/E the SMB/E’s accounting needs to be in at least good order.
-In general, … [Read more...] about Net Cash Flow for Small Business Owners
+To make a correct Net Cash Flow for an SMB/E the SMB/E’s accounting needs to be in at least good order. … [Read more...] about Net Cash Flow for Small Business Owners

 An SMB should use every useful tool that makes sense; the critical test is to make sure the tool makes sense for your business and is not just an over-promoted feature that will take hours from your … [Read more...] about Excel Features Less Known For Entrepreneurs

 You know the old saying, “If all you have is a hammer then everything looks like a nail.”
 It reminds us that we need several tools in our “successful business toolbox” to get the job done right.
 We … [Read more...] about Train Your Mind for Business Success (Part 2)